python/cpython/Doc/reference/compound_stmts.rst

 .. index:: single: as; except clause

-When a matching except clause is found, the exception is assigned to the target specified after the :keyword:`as` keyword in that except clause, if present, and the except clause's suite is executed.
+When a matching except clause is found, the exception is assigned to the target specified after the :keyword:`!as` keyword in that except clause, if present, and the except clause's suite is executed.
 All except clauses must have an executable block.
 When the end of this block is reached, execution continues normally after the entire try statement.
 (This means that if two nested